 "Git" package installed (yum install git -y).1.
 Downloading "Let's encrypt" client:

 git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt2.
-Installing necessary Python module:
+Installing the necessary Python module:

 yum install python-argparse -y3.
 Adding additional name server